kellym/smartquotes.js/README.md

 If you find bugs or additions to the code, the best way to contribute is to fork this repo, make the changes (without updating version numbers), and make a pull request back to this repo to be merged in.

-To generate smartquotes.min.js and smartquotes.min.js.map, run `npm run build`.
+The repository has Travis-CI running, but be sure to add any necessary tests and run `npm test` before opening a PR.